• Skip to primary navigation

 • blanched almond flour: since this is almond flour banana bread

-• tapioca flour: needed for texture purposes
+• tapioca starch: needed for texture purposes

 • cinnamon: for flavor